onflow/flow/flips/20220708-resource-reference-invalidation.md

 This proposal would avoid a potential foot-gun of gaining/giving/retaining unintended access to resources through references.

+## Implementation Benefit
+The current implementation of Cadence resource reference tracking requires a lot of bookkeeping in order to ensure that the references to resources point to the correct resource, when the referred-to resource value is moved around.
+With this proposal, such bookkeeping would no longer be required and the implementation complexity could be eliminated.

 ## Design Proposal
 The proposed solution in this FLIP is to invalidate a reference, if the underlying resource is transferred from its original location where the reference was taken.